cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 point.
 Otherwise, generate a new value x in F and try again.
 Since a random value x in F has probability about 1/2 of corresponding to a point on the curve, the expected number of tries is just two.
-However, the running time of this method depends on the input string, which means that it is not safe to use in protocols sensitive to timing side channels, as was exemplified by the Dragonblood attack {{VR20}}.
+However, the running time of this method, which is generally referred to as a probabilistic try-and-increment algorithm, depends on the input string.
+As such, it is not safe to use in protocols sensitive to timing side channels, as was exemplified by the Dragonblood attack {{VR20}}.

 Schinzel and Skalba {{SS04}} introduce a method of constructing